More Information on Circuit Breakers

 This protection usually comes in one of two forms: a circuit breaker or a fuse.
 A circuit breaker is an automatic switch that prohibits the flow of electric current when it is rapidly overloaded or unusually stressed.
 A fuse is a safety device that protects an electric circuit from excessive current.

-In principal, a circuit breaker is like a fuse—it can open the circuit pathway in the event of an overload or short circuit.
+In principle, a circuit breaker is like a fuse—it can open the circuit pathway in the event of an overload or short circuit.
 Unlike the fuse, the circuit breaker is reusable.
 It is available in a manual or automatic reset.
 A manual reset requires the user to press a button or move a level to reset the circuit pathway.
 An automatic reset will return to normal functioning once normal conditions resume.

 When the current is larger than the circuit breaker is designed to handle, the switch contacts open, breaking the current.
 This occurrence is often referred to as being “tripped.”
 When the issue is resolved (whatever “tripped” the circuit is repaired), the circuit breaker can be reset by a push of a button or a flip of a switch.
 The contacts will remain closed unless another overcurrent fault condition occurs in the protected circuit, causing it to trip again.
 Circuit breakers can be designed to trip more rapidly than fuses, although they are typically larger and more costly.